solana-developers/solana-cookbook/docs/references/token.md

 ## How to create a token account

 A token account is required in order to hold tokens.
-Every token mint has a different token account associated with it.
+Every mint account has a different token account associated with it.

 Associated Token Accounts are deterministicly created